GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit05/unit05-03_Working_with_Hyperspectral_data.md

 ## Task 2

 * What is the difference between the two indices
-* Use cellstats() to generate a data frame for mean and standard deviation of the two indices
+* Use cellstats() to generate a dataframe for mean and standard deviation of the two indices
 * Make a single dataframe such that you get the following structure (hint : use transpose function)

 ```r